-Three preliminary hearings took place respectively on 1 November 2004, 15 December 2004 and 21 February 2005 in connection with procedural orders (1 November 2004), jurisdiction of the Panel - the Panel dismissed Respondent's Motion and affirmed its jurisdiction in this matter (15 December 2004) and evidentiary issues and objections (21 February 2005).
+Three preliminary hearings were held in connection with respectively several procedural orders (1 November 2004), jurisdiction of the Panel (15 December 2004; the Panel dismissed Respondent's Motion and affirmed its jurisdiction in this matter) and evidentiary issues and objections (21 February 2005).

-With the Panel's 4 March 2005 Decision, the nature of the allegations against the Respondent was clarified, certain additional submissions were requested of the parties and, in short, the path toward the hearing on the merits was cleared.

-The Panel's Decision on Evidentiary and Procedural Issues also addressed the question of the standard of proof applicable in the present case, which had been in dispute as between the parties.
+With the detailed Decision on Evidentiary and Procedural Issues rendered by the Panel on 4 March 2005, the nature of the allegations against the Respondent were clarified, certain additional submissions were requested of the parties and, in short, the path toward the hearing on the merits was cleared.
+The Panel's Decision also addressed the question of the standard of proof applicable in the present case, which had been in dispute as between the parties.
 In view of the importance of the issue the Panel considers it apposite to reproduce the relevant passages of its 4 March 2005 Decision, which are as follows: